 - National Medical Associations (NMAs) advocate for legislation that reduces chemical pollution, enhances the responsibities of chemical manufacturers, reduces human exposure to chemicals, detects and monitors harmful chemicals in both humans and the environment, and mitigates the health effects of toxic exposures with special attention to fertility for women and men and vulnerability during pregnancy and early childhood.

 - NMAs urge their governments to support international efforts to restrict chemical pollution through safe management, or phase out and safer substitution when unmanageable (e.g. asbestos), with particular attention to developed countries aiding developing countries to achieve a safe environment and good health for all.

-- Physicians should encourage the publication of evidence of the effects of different chemicals and dosages on human health and the environment.
+- Physicians should encourage the publication of evidence of the effects of different chemicals and plastics, and dosages on human health and the environment.
 These publications should be accessible internationally and readily available to media, non-governmental organizations (NGOs) and concerned citizens locally.